Image 1 of 3

 Wildlife Value: Hummingbirds, Songbirds, Thrushes, Wood Warblers, shelter

-Deer Resistance: Good
+Deer Resistance: Very Good

 Native Region: Appalachian Mountains, Piedmont, Coastal Plain